Non-Surgical Alternatives for Thumb Osteoarthritis

 - However, the complication rate was higher in the joint replacement group.

-- Conclusion: Joint replacement can be considered in selected patients who require greater strength and range of motion, although it has been associated with a higher complications rate.3
+- Conclusion: Joint replacement can be considered in selected patients who require greater strength and range of motion, although it has been associated with a higher complication rate.

-Despite this and other evidence. doctors from the University of Michigan write in the journal Plastic and Reconstructive Surgery: “With a consistent rise in health care spending, adherence to an evidence-based approach in medicine is more important than ever.
-Most surgeons continue to perform trapeziectomy with ligament reconstruction and tendon interposition, the most expensive surgical option.”4
+Despite this and other evidence, doctors from the University of Michigan wrote in the journal Plastic and Reconstructive Surgery: (15) “With a consistent rise in health care spending, adherence to an evidence-based approach in medicine is more important than ever.
+Most surgeons continue to perform trapeziectomy with ligament reconstruction and tendon interposition, the most expensive surgical option.”

-French doctors gave a thorough analysis of the challenges of surgical repair of Trapeziometacarpal osteoarthritis.
-Writing in the journal Hand Surgery and Rehabilitation, they write:
+French doctors gave a thorough analysis of the challenges of surgical repair of trapeziometacarpal osteoarthritis.
+Writing in the journal Hand Surgery and Rehabilitation, (16) they write: